joycepatrcia/task-git-2024-11-04/README.md

-joyce patricia life is still going on
+joyce patricia - everybody has each own tempo